Inventory Controller: Job Duties, Requirements and Career Information

 Many employers prefer to hire inventory control specialists who have a bachelor's degree in relevant areas, such as business or mathematics, though many positions are open to graduates with an associate's degree.
 Candidates are also required to be proficient in a computerized database or document system as well as office applications.

-According to Payscale.com, in November 2013, the average salary for an inventory control supervisor was between $30,723 - $61,910 a year.
-Payscale.com also reported that inventory control managers earn between $29,945 - $76,394, as of November 2013.
+According to PayScale.com, in July 2014, the salary for most inventory control supervisors was between $34,316 - $63,040 a year.
+PayScale.com also reported that inventory control managers earn between $35,586 - $74,965, as of July 2014.
 Individuals in these positions may advance to warehouse or operations managers as they accumulate experience.

-The U.S. Bureau of Labor Statistics (BLS) reported that in 2008, there were 160,550 industrial production manager jobs in the country, including inventory control specialist positions, many of which were in manufacturing industries.
-The BLS expected that the employment of industrial production manager positions would increase by about nine percent between 2010 and 2020.
+The U.S. Bureau of Labor Statistics (BLS) reported that in 2013, there were 165,340 industrial production manager jobs in the country, including inventory control specialist positions, many of which were in manufacturing industries.
+The BLS expected that the employment of industrial production manager positions would decrease by two percent between 2012 and 2022.

 Inventory Control Clerk Job Duties

 Whereas internal control specialists have a hand in setting organizational procedures for inventory control, clerks are generally responsible for following them.
 Under the supervision of a manger, clerks record and maintain inventory lists, review paperwork and reports, check product codes, process shipping orders, and provide costumer service.
 Inventory control clerks also support their mangers by helping with administrative tasks, identifying discrepancies, and coming up solutions to problems.